frePPLe/frepple/contrib/vc/README.txt

                BUILD INSTRUCTIONS ON WINDOWS
                -----------------------------
-              USING MICROSOFT VISUAL C++ 2010
+              USING MICROSOFT VISUAL C++ 2015
               -------------------------------

 The frePPLe source distribution comes with Microsoft Visual C++ projects and workspaces to build the package.
 This document contains instructions on how to use these workspaces and some notes specific to the use of this compiler.

-Using more recent versions of Visual Studio will NOT work: Python and its extension modules are all compiled with Visual C++ 2010, and frePPle needs to use the same compiler and C runtime libraries.
+Using a different version of Visual Studio will NOT work: Python and its extension modules are all compiled with Visual C++ 2015, and frePPle needs to use the same compiler and C runtime libraries.

-FrePPLe can be compiled in 64-bit or 32-bit.
-However, we are not actively testing and developing on the 32-bit version any longer.

 PREREQUISITES
 -------------

-1. Install Visual Studio 2010 SP1 (aka vc10)
+1. Install Visual Studio 2015 (aka vc14)
-2. Install xerces-c 3.1.1*
+2. Install xerces-c 3.1.3*
-   Installing the pre-compiled binaries for vc10 are easiest.
+   Compile the project before compiling frePPLe.
-3. Install Python 3.4 or higher
+3. Install Python 3.5 or higher

 BUILD INSTRUCTIONS FROM THE COMMAND LINE